 1. What is my career goal?

 You should investigate all the possible career paths you are considering.
-Take advantage of the Careers Fair to gather valuable information, consider new paths and have your questions answered by the experts.
+Take advantage of the resources on Unifrog, such as the Careers libraries to explore areas and gather valuable information, opening up your horizons to consider new paths.